profezzorn/discourse-stl-previews/README.md

-# discourse-pdf-previews
+# discourse-stl-previews
-A theme component that creates previews for pdfs when they're uploaded as attachments
+A theme component that creates previews for STLs when they're uploaded as attachments